DataSF/datasf.github.io/academy/_posts/2016-03-02-intermediate-excel.md

 This course will cover the following topics:

+* Review Excel Basics (reference, filtering/ sorting)
-* Paste Special, Text to Columns, and Concatenate
+* Date and Time Functions
-* VLOOKUP
-* Tables
+* Count Functions (Count, Countif, Countifs)
+* Text Functions (Len, Trim, Concatenate)
-* PivotTables and PivotCharts
+* Logical Functions (IF and AND)
-* Making charts presentable
-* Printing, formatting, and sharing spreadsheets/charts
+* Lookup Functions (VLOOKUP and Index/Match)
+* Basics of Conditional Formatting
+* De-duplicating data
+* Pivot Tables
+* Formatting Charts

 ## More resources